-That my wife Candice, our children and me Petitioner’s siblings and their familiesinstead remained steadfast in our weekly meetings with my, father continuing to have brunch with him every Sunday, a tradition we had started over a decade ago in 1998 when Petitioner’s family moved to Florida to be with both my ill parents and continued until their deaths.
+That Petitioner’s wife Candice and children, Joshua Ennio Zander Bernstein (“Joshua”), Jacob Noah Archie Bernstein (“Jacob”) and Daniel Elijsha Abe Ottomo Bernstein (“Daniel”) and Petitioner, did not align with the rest of Petitioner’s siblings and their families and instead remained steadfast in their weekly meetings with Simon, continuing to have brunch with him every Sunday, a tradition started over a decade prior in 1998 when Petitioner’s family moved to Florida for the first time to be with Simon and Shirley, a tradition continued until their deaths.

-That with the boycott by his other four children and seven grandchildren sending my father into deep depression and therapy. , my immediate family increased our visits to fill the gap and began seeing my father 2-3 times a week or more, trying to spend as much time as we could with him as he was now not only suffering from the loss of my mother whom he loved profusely but now with the loss of almost his entire family supposedly over his girlfriend of four children and seven of ten grandchildren and all their spouses, etc.
+That the boycott by Simon’s other four children and seven grandchildren sent Simon into deep depression, which he began psychotherapy to attempt to cope with.
+Petitioner’s immediate family increased their weekly visits to fill the loss and so began seeing Simon 2-3 times a week or more, trying to spend as much time with him as he was now not only suffering from the loss of Shirley whom he loved profusely but now suffered the catastrophic loss of almost his entire family supposedly over his girlfriend.

+That on information and belief, Jill and Lisa also did not know of the exclusion of Theodore and Pamela from the Estates and were recruited into this boycott based solely on the claims of Theodore and Pamela about Puccio’s past employment history with Theodore and the alleged crimes she had committed and that Puccio was after Simon’s money.

+That after speaking to Puccio and Shirley and Simon’s personal assistant Walker and several close friends of Simon, it was learned by Petitioner that Pamela and David even tendered a letter to Simon threatening to start a lawsuit against Simon regarding their removal from further inheritance under the Estates.
+That both Puccio and Walker describe this as the saddest day for Simon they had ever witnessed and Walker claimed to Petitioner to have read the letter to Simon upon receiving it at his home and described him falling to pieces.

-That on information and belief, Jill and Lisa also did not know of the exclusion of Theodore and Pamela from the Estates and were recruited into this boycott based solely on the claims of Theodore and Pamela about Puccio’s past employment history with Theodore and the alleged crimes she had committed and that Puccio was after Simon’s money. even removal from further in fear of Puccio to Simon’s death on incessantly, even after May 12, 2012 where all of these matters were to be put to rest by the proposed changes to the 2008 Trust of Simon After the May 12, 2012 meeting it is believed that Jill flew out once more to see Simon with her daughter and would not stay with Simon in his home because of Puccio and the trip went sour as Simon refused to leave his girlfriend Puccio at home.
+That during the time from Shirley’s death to Simon’s death all of Simon’s children but Petitioner boycotted their father and hated on Puccio incessantly, even after the May 12, 2012 meeting with TS where all of these matters were to be put to rest by the proposed changes to the 2008 Trust of Simon.
+After the May 12, 2012 meeting it is believed that Jill flew out once more to see Simon with her daughter and would not stay with Simon in his home because of Puccio and the trip went sour as Simon refused to leave his girlfriend Puccio at home.